M.D. with Distinction in Research

 The M.D. with Distinction in Research recognizes students who conduct meaningful clinical or basic research activities during their medical school training.
 Individuals satisfying the program requirements will be recognized at graduation and on their diploma as graduating with the degree of Doctor of Medicine, with Distinction in Research.

 Students must submit a formal application and a personal statement describing the student’s interest in research.
 The statement should include a description of how the experience will be used in their future career path.
-Students must submit the application before beginning any of the required work.
+Student must submit their applications prior to doing any off-site research if they wish it to count toward the distinction.
 Students may apply at any point in their medical school career, but applications must be received and approved by January 31 of the year before the anticipated graduation date. (e.g., by Jan.
 31, 2014, for an expected 2015 graduation.)
 This deadline is set to make sure that all parties can review and approve the research for distinction.

 The major requirement of the Distinction involves 16 weeks of full-time research to ensure students have learned the mechanism and process of research.
 Research activity should occur during a period in which the student has no other scholastic requirements.
 Activities conducted through the summer research programs at UT Southwestern Medical Center fulfill the required research period, as do formal research electives.
 Other research activities may fulfill the requirement, but they must be reviewed and approved by the Associate Dean for Medical Student Research before the student participates in the research.